 2020 Federal Acquisition Conference Speakers

-Special Assistant to the Assistant Secretary of Defense for Acquisition for Cyber, Office of the Under Secretary of Acquisition and Sustainment, U.S. Department of Defense
+Assistant Secretary of Defense for Acquisition, Office of the Under Secretary of Defense for Acquisition and Sustainment, U.S. Department of Defense

 Executive Vice President and Counsel, Professional Services Council